CalvinMT/IRS/README.md

 This example uses the Cranfield datatset.
 It is possible to download it here: http://ir.dcs.gla.ac.uk/resources/test_collections/cran/

+The downloaded files are then placed under the following folder: `datasets/cranfield/` (not datatsets/cran/).

 1. Initialisation

 After creating an initialisation program according to the dataset's format, running it will create three files associated to this dataset.